jcorporation/myMPD/docs/configuration/acl.md

 title: ACL
 ---

+The acl support is currently broken in upstream: [Issue #663](https://github.com/jcorporation/myMPD/issues/663).

 myMPD supports simple IP ACLs to restrict connections to the webserver and to the remote scripting API endpoint.

 At the moment there are only ACLs for IPv4 supported.